l33tdaima/l33tdaima/p734e/README.md

 For example, "great acting skills" and "fine drama talent" are similar, if the similar word pairs are `pairs = [["great", "fine"], ["acting","drama"], ["skills","talent"]]`.

-Note that the similarity relation is not transitive.
+Note that the similarity relation *is not transitive*.
 For example, if "great" and "fine" are similar, and "fine" and "good" are similar, "great" and "good" are not necessarily similar.

 However, similarity is symmetric.
 For example, "great" and "fine" being similar is the same as "fine" and "great" being similar.